lsst-sims/sims_featureScheduler_runs4.3/technical/time_test/README.md

 Looks like no speed issue, but we have changed the evaluation sometimes.
 Let's check if cross platform on the branch is still the same

+on m2:
+Flushed 98834 observations from queue for being stale Completed 2016094 observations ran in 431 min = 7.2 hours
+Writing results to  baseline_v4.3.1_10yrs.db

+why is that up to 7.2 hours?--probably just fell asleep

+Flushed 98834 observations from queue for being stale Completed 2016094 observations ran in 638 min = 10.6 hours
+Writing results to  baseline_v4.3.1_10yrs.db